agoldschmidt/automatic1111-sd-openjourney-v2/README.md

-# 🍌 Stable Diffusion WebUI for banana (Stable Diffusion 2.1)
+# 🍌 Stable Diffusion WebUI for banana (Openjourney v2)

-Deploy an API for AUTOMATIC1111's [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to generate images with **Stable Diffusion 2.1**.
+Deploy an API for AUTOMATIC1111's [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to generate images with **Open Journey v2**.

 Supports features not available in other Stable Diffusion templates, such as: